Published: December 13, 2019 | Updated: April 21, 2020 | Posted by: Moneymax | Personal Finance

 Start off by knowing what exactly the holidays are in the Philippines for next year.
-The Malacañang Palace issued Proclamation No. 555 that lists down the Philippine holidays for 2019.
+The Malacañang Palace issued Proclamation No. 845 (1) that lists down the Philippine holidays 2020.

 Another exciting aspect of planning your holidays for next year: knowing when the long weekends will be.

-Here are the six long weekends in the Philippines to look forward to this year:
+Here are the seven long weekends in the Philippines to look forward to this year:

-Do the six long weekends seem too short?
-You can extend your long weekends to 12 or 13 in 2019.
+Do the seven long weekends seem too short?
+You can extend your long weekends to eight or nine in 2020.
 This is where being strategic in filing your vacation leaves comes into play.

-Some 2019 Philippine holidays fall on a Tuesday or Wednesday, so schedule your leaves on those sandwiched holidays.
-For example, since the Chinese New Year falls on a Tuesday, it’s best to file your VL the day before it (Monday).
+Some 2020 Philippine holidays fall on a Tuesday or Thursday, so schedule your leaves on those sandwiched holidays.
+For example, since the EDSA Revolution Anniversary falls on a Tuesday, it’s best to file your VL the day before it (Monday).

 If your employer offers more than 10 paid VLs per year, take advantage of them!
-You can afford to take a two-day leave before Labor Day, Independence Day, and Ninoy Aquino Day for a five-day weekend.
+You can afford to take another leave before the Feast of the Immaculate Conception of Mary.

-And if you still have unused VL credits by December, you can use them for the 23rd, 26th, and 27th to enjoy a 12-day holiday break until January 1!
+And if you still have unused leave credits by December, you can use them for the 28th and 29th to enjoy an 8-day holiday break until January 1!